-I remember when I walked into the jewelry store to buy the engagement ring for my wife.
-I had an idea in my mind of what she would like and of course I had a budget in mind.
-But what I didn’t account for was the different cuts, different types of clarity or color.
+I remember when I walked into the jewelry store to buy an engagement ring for my wife.
+I had an idea in my mind of what she would like and, of course, I had a budget in mind.
+But what I didn’t account for was the different cuts and types of clarity or color.
 I wasn’t prepared.

 Thankfully, the salesperson was there to help.

-The same goes for your website and doing eCommerce.
+The same goes for your website and eCommerce.
 Whether you are running your own store or had someone build you one, the process is similar.
-You have taken necessary steps to have your site feel safe.
+You have taken the necessary steps to make your site feel safe.

 Your goal is to make your visitors feel safe.